armchair-traveller/armchair-traveller/README.md

 ### Hi there!
 I'm Fang🦁

 I'm a web developer that has a passion for building applications in the [Jamstack](https://jamstack.org/) (JavaScript, APIs, Markup).
-My area of focus is [Svelte](https://svelte.dev/) and [Serverless](https://serverless.css-tricks.com/about/) tech (Node.js, Fauna).
+My area of focus is [Svelte](https://svelte.dev/) and [Serverless](https://serverless.css-tricks.com/about/) tech.
 I'm always learning more about JavaScript in no small part thanks to these.

 I love the modern web and its amazingly productive tooling.